lioneltayyd/malaysia-bank-card-scraping/README.md

 :--- | :---
 autoprocess_data | For keeping custom python modules related to data processing. autoscrape_data | For keeping custom python modules related to scraping. config | For configuration.
-It encompasses 3 files. `config_logger` is for logger, `config_vars` is for namings, `config` is for other general configuration. result_config | For caching output when running `Prefect` pipeline. docs | For storing files, data, and documents. logs | For storing the log info.
+It encompasses 3 files. `config_logger` is for logger, `config_naming` is for namings, `config` is for other general configuration. result_config | For caching output when running `Prefect` pipeline. docs | For storing files, data, and documents. logs | For storing the log info.